sanpatricio/Phonic-Boom/README.md

 Phonic Boom
 =======

-Phonic Boom is a command-line tool used to read music files and their meta-data from a directory and outputs the details into a flat HTML file for web use.
+Phonic Boom is a command-line tool used to read a directory of music files to output an unordered list HTML stub.
+The list order is arranged around the file metadata and can handle multiple albums in the same directory, separating each into different <ul> groupings.

 Once pbIndexer.pl is run from a command line, the resulting output (defaults to output.html) will contain a ul/li list of mp3s formatted based on the meta tags